Join Our Family

 - Where are you located?
 Our address is: 2802 S Country Club Rd., Garland, TX 75043.
 Please park by the house near the horse trailers.
 There is a gate near the barn road you can walk through to get to the barn.
 We will meet you at the barn.

-- What gear should I wear for riding lessons / trail rides?
-Riders should wear riding breeches (English lessons), jeans (western lessons/trail rides) or yoga pants and riding boots or close toed shoes (preferable with a low heel).
+- What gear should I wear for riding lessons?
+Riders should wear riding breeches (English lessons), jeans (western lessons) or yoga pants and riding boots or close toed shoes (preferable with a low heel).
 Otherwise, please dress comfortably for the weather.
-We have helmets to wear during the lesson/trail ride and helmets are mandatory.
+We have helmets to wear during the lesson and helmets are mandatory.
 For long term riding we recommend purchasing a riding helmet that is ASTM, SEI or Snell certified, riding breeches (English lessons) or jeans (western lessons/trail rides), riding boots (paddock or tall) or western boots and riding gloves.

 - Why do you need to know so much about me to ride a horse?
 We need to know the rider’s height, weight and riding experience level.
 A horse can only safely carry 20-25% of his/her weight so we have a maximum weight limit of 200 lbs.
 We will ask you to step on the scale if your weight is close to our maximum to ensure safety for both you and our horses.
 We want to make sure we match you with the right horse, and a saddle that fits you.

 - What happens if it rains, the arena is too wet to ride safely, or there is a wind advisory forecast?
-If the weather forecast calls for storms, if the arena/trails are slick and very wet or if it's extremely windy we will let you know the day before (or as soon as possible).
-We offer non-riding lessons on rainy/wet days to allow students to learn about the many other aspects of horses and horse care such as ground work, equine first aid, boarding options, caring for tack, horse breeds, etc.
+If the weather forecast calls for storms, if the arena is slick and very wet or if it's extremely windy we will let you know the day before (or as soon as possible).
+We offer non-riding lessons on rainy/wet days to allow students to learn about the many other aspects of horses and horse care such as ground work, horse nutrition, equine first aid, boarding options, caring for tack, horse breeds, etc.

 - What is Rocking J's cancellation policy?
 We require a 24 hour notice for a full refund of the lesson/trail ride rate.
 If a lesson/trail ride is cancelled within the 24 hour period of a lesson/trail ride or if a rider doesn't show up for a lesson/trail ride then the full rate is charged.